dhabersack/skeletal/README.md

 # Skeletal

-Skeletal is a preset-stylesheet that sets sensible defaults for most HTML5-tags, providing a solid foundation to build your next webdesign project on.
+Skeletal is a framework that provides a collection of default styles and Sass-mixins that help getting up and running on webdesign projects a lot quicker than writing everything from scratch does.

-See a live demo at http://dhabersack.github.com/skeletal/
+See a demo and documentation at http://dhabersack.github.com/skeletal/

 ## Bug tracker

-Please create an issue on GitHub when you find a bug.
+Please create an issue on GitHub when you find a bug or have a feature request.

 http://github.com/dhabersack/skeletal/issues